QintingLi/SE-ResNet/README.md

 ## Overview

-The project demonstrates the training and evaluation of a ResNet model enhanced with SE Attention.
-It uses a dataset containing various classes of animal images, which are preprocessed and split into training and validation sets.
-The model's performance is evaluated based on accuracy and confusion matrix metrics.
+This project demonstrates how to train and evaluate a ResNet model enhanced with SE Attention mechanisms.
+The dataset consists of various animal classes, which are preprocessed and divided into training and validation sets.
+The model's performance is assessed using accuracy metrics and confusion matrices.

 ## Requirements

-To run the project, you'll need the following libraries:
+To run this project, ensure you have the following libraries installed:

 - Python 3.x
 - Google Colab (or a similar environment with GPU support)